 Jodi’s deep passion for education lead her to pursue a Masters Degree in Education at Simon Fraser University.
 She was a faculty member at Kwantlen Polytechnic University (2012-2020) and Capilano University (2003-2013) where she taught improvisation, jazz theory, jazz history, popular music history, rudiments, jazz combo and bass lessons.
 She is currently the Department Head of the Jazz Program, Artistic Director of the Summer Jazz Workshop and Sister Jazz Day at the Vancouver Symphony Orchestra School of Music where she teaches jazz bass, combo, jazz history and jazz theory.
 She has been a guest adjudicator and clinician at many festivals, colleges, universities, and conferences across Canada.

-Her current project is Co-Artistic Director of Music Arts Collective with pianist/composer Amanda Tosoff - it is an online music education platform and music project initiative.
+Her current project is Co-Artistic Director of The Ostara Project with pianist/composer Amanda Tosoff.

 As well as an extensive background as a jazz educator, Jodi was involved in teaching early childhood music classes for over 15 years.
 Her methodology included a combination of Orff, Kodaly, Dalcroze, Montessori and Suzuki philosophies of music education.
 Her areas of interest include arts-based research, embodied educational practices, attachment, phenomenology and creativity.